Water pollution: an introduction

 Most water pollution doesn't begin in the water itself.
 Take the oceans: around 80 percent of ocean pollution enters our seas from the land.
 Virtually any human activity can have an effect on the quality of our water environment.
 When farmers fertilize the fields, the chemicals they use are gradually washed by rain into the groundwater or surface waters nearby.
 Sometimes the causes of water pollution are quite surprising.
 Chemicals released by smokestacks (chimneys) can enter the atmosphere and then fall back to earth as rain, entering seas, rivers, and lakes and causing water pollution.
 That's called atmospheric deposition.
 Water pollution has many different causes and this is one of the reasons why it is such a difficult problem to solve.

 With billions of people on the planet, disposing of sewage waste is a major problem.
-According to 2004 figures from the World Health Organization, some 1.1 billion people (16 percent of the world's population) don't have access to safe drinking water, while 2.6 billion (40 percent of the world's population) don't have proper sanitation (hygienic toilet facilities); the position hasn't improved much since.
-Sewage disposal affects people's immediate environments and leads to water-related illnesses such as diarrhea that kills 3-4 million children each year.
-(According to the World Health Organization, water-related diseases could kill 135 million people by 2020.)
+According to 2013 figures from the World Health Organization, some 780 million people (11 percent of the world's population) don't have access to safe drinking water, while 2.5 billion (40 percent of the world's population) don't have proper sanitation (hygienic toilet facilities); although there have been great improvements in securing access to clean water, relatively little progress has been made on improving global sanitation in the last decade.
+Sewage disposal affects people's immediate environments and leads to water-related illnesses such as diarrhea that kills 760,000 children under five each year.
+(Back in 2002, the World Health Organization estimated that water-related diseases could kill as many as 135 million people by 2020.)
 In developed countries, most people have flush toilets that take sewage waste quickly and hygienically away from their homes.

 Yet the problem of sewage disposal does not end there.
 When you flush the toilet, the waste has to go somewhere and, even after it leaves the sewage treatment works, there is still waste to dispose of.
 Sometimes sewage waste is pumped untreated into the sea.
 Until the early 1990s, around 5 million tons of sewage was dumped by barge from New York City each year.
-The population of Britain produces around 300 million gallons of sewage every day, some of it still pumped untreated into the sea through long pipes.
-The New River that crosses the border from Mexico into California carries with it 20-25 million gallons (76-95 million liters) of raw sewage each day.
-Even in rich nations, the practice of dumping sewage into the sea continues.
+According to 2002 figures from the UK government's Department for the Environment, Food, and Rural Affairs (DEFRA), the sewers of Britain collect around 11 billion liters of waste water every day, some of it still pumped untreated into the sea through long pipes.
+The New River that crosses the border from Mexico into California once carried with it 20–25 million gallons (76–95 million liters) of raw sewage each day; a new waste water plant on the US-Mexico border, completed in 2007, substantially solved that problem.
+Unfortunately, even in some of the richest nations, the practice of dumping sewage into the sea continues.
 In early 2012, it was reported that the tiny island of Guernsey (between Britain and France) has decided to continue dumping 16,000 tons of raw sewage into the sea each day.

 In theory, sewage is a completely natural substance that should be broken down harmlessly in the environment: 90 percent of sewage is water.
 In practice, sewage contains all kinds of other chemicals, from the pharmaceutical drugs people take to the paper, plastic, and other wastes they flush down their toilets.
 When people are sick with viruses, the sewage they produce carries those viruses into the environment.
 It is possible to catch illnesses such as hepatitis, typhoid, and cholera from river and sea water.

 Suitably treated and used in moderate quantities, sewage can be a fertilizer: it returns important nutrients to the environment, such as nitrogen and phosphorus, which plants and animals need for growth.
 The trouble is, sewage is often released in much greater quantities than the natural environment can cope with.
 Chemical fertilizers used by farmers also add nutrients to the soil, which drain into rivers and seas and add to the fertilizing effect of the sewage.
 Together, sewage and fertilizers can cause a massive increase in the growth of algae or plankton that overwhelms huge areas of oceans, lakes, or rivers.
 This is known as a harmful algal bloom (also known as an HAB or red tide, because it can turn the water red).
 It is harmful because it removes oxygen from the water that kills other forms of life, leading to what is known as a dead zone.
 The Gulf of Mexico has one of the world's most spectacular dead zones.
-Each summer, it grows to an area of around 7000 square miles (18,000 square kilometers), which is about the same size as the state of New Jersey.
+Each summer, according to studies by the NOAA, it grows to an area of around 5500 square miles (14,000 square kilometers), which is about the same size as the state of Connecticut.

 Photo: During crop-spraying, some chemicals will drain into the soil.
 Eventually, they seep into rivers and other watercourses.
 Photo courtesy of US Department of Agriculture Agricultural Research Service (ARS).

 A few statistics illustrate the scale of the problem that waste water (chemicals washed down drains and discharged from factories) can cause.
 Around half of all ocean pollution is caused by sewage and waste water.
-Each year, the world generates 400 billion tons of industrial waste, much of which is pumped untreated into rivers, oceans, and other waterways.
+Each year, the world generates perhaps 5–10 billion tons of industrial waste, much of which is pumped untreated into rivers, oceans, and other waterways.
 In the United States alone, around 400,000 factories take clean water from rivers, and many pump polluted waters back in their place.
 However, there have been major improvements in waste water treatment recently.
-For example, in the United States over the last 30 years, the Environmental Protection Agency (EPA) has spent $70 billion improving treatment plants that now serve about 85 percent of the US population.
+Since 1970, in the United States, the Environmental Protection Agency (EPA) has invested about $70 billion in improving water treatment plants that, as of 2015, serve around 88 percent of the US population (compared to just 69 percent in 1972).

 Factories are point sources of water pollution, but quite a lot of water is polluted by ordinary people from nonpoint sources; this is how ordinary water becomes waste water in the first place.
 Virtually everyone pours chemicals of one sort or another down their drains or toilets.
 Even detergents used in washing machines and dishwashers eventually end up in our rivers and oceans.
 So do the pesticides we use on our gardens.
 A lot of toxic pollution also enters waste water from highway runoff.
 Highways are typically covered with a cocktail of toxic chemicals—everything from spilled fuel and brake fluids to bits of worn tires (themselves made from chemical additives) and exhaust emissions.
 When it rains, these chemicals wash into drains and rivers.
 It is not unusual for heavy summer rainstorms to wash toxic chemicals into rivers in such concentrations that they kill large numbers of fish overnight.
 It has been estimated that, in one year, the highway runoff from a single large city leaks as much oil into our water environment as a typical tanker spill.
 Some highway runoff runs away into drains; others can pollute groundwater or accumulate in the land next to a road, making it increasingly toxic as the years go by.